Husseinn-Essam/tech-shop-app/README.md

 ## Chrome Lighthouse Score

--These are the scores of the store page
+- These are the scores of the store page

 ![Local Image](./Lighthouse.png)